Traffic & Parking Regulations

-- Parking Permits must be displayed on the rear view mirror of the vehicle and be readily visible with the registration number and decal facing the front.
-Those not readily visible due to window tinting or obstruction, will be ticketed.
+- Parking Permits must be displayed on the rear view mirror of the vehicle and must be readily visible with the registration number and decal facing the front.
+Those not readily visible due to window tinting or obstruction will be ticketed.
 Changed vehicle registration information shall be reported to the receptionist at the locations indicated above in #1 and a new form completed.

 Traffic and Parking Regulations – All Locations

 Purpose: As part of our efforts to maintain a safe and secure learning environment, Butler has established the following traffic and parking regulations:

 - All vehicles driven or parked on College roadways or property must be currently insured and registered in accordance with law.
 All drivers operating any motor vehicle on College roadways or property must possess a valid driver’s license in accordance with law.
 All College roadways and parking lots are considered by Kansas law to be “public roadways” and as such all rules of the road apply.

 - The speed limit on all College roadways is 15 mph. unless otherwise posted.
 The limit in parking lots is 15 mph.
 Violators will be ticketed.
 DPS officers utilize speed measuring equipment in their patrol cars.

 - Overnight parking is not permitted unless DPS has been notified (BOE 321.7657), (BOA 218.6112).
 Any unauthorized overnight parking will be subject to ticketing.

 - Only Residence Hall students are authorized to park in the designated and identified residence hall parking areas.
 Residence Hall students are not authorized to utilize other campus parking areas.
 Residence Hall placards are purple in color.